brucefan1983/GPUMD/doc/potentials/tersoff_1988.rst

 File format
 -----------

-We have adopted a file format that similar but not identical to that used by `lammps <https://lammps.sandia.gov/doc/pair_tersoff.html>`_.
+We have adopted a file format that is similar but not identical to that used by `lammps <https://lammps.sandia.gov/doc/pair_tersoff.html>`_.

 The potential file for a single-element system reads::